 Problems of minorities in the United States and in other racially and ethnically heterogeneous societies.
 Evaluation of theories of prejudice and of research dealing with discrimination, desegregation, and assimilation.
 Prerequisites: SOC 101 (or 301).
 General studies: SB, C.

 SOC 394 Special Topics (3)

 Topics may include film and society, women, work and the border economy, sports and society, women and religion.

-SOC 400 Aging in the New Millennium (3)
+SOC 400 Perspectives on Aging (3)